MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 ### Introduction to Data Subject Requests (DSRs)

 The EU General Data Protection Regulation (GDPR) gives rights to people (known in the regulation as data subjects) to manage the personal data that has been collected by an employer or other type of agency or organization (known as the data controller or just controller).
-Personal data is defined broadly under the GDPR as “any data that relates to an identified or identifiable natural person.”
+Personal data is defined broadly under the GDPR as "any data that relates to an identified or identifiable natural person."
 The GDPR gives data subjects specific rights to their personal data; these rights include obtaining copies of personal data, requesting corrections to it, restricting the processing of it, deleting it, or receiving it in an electronic format so it can be moved to another controller.
 A formal request by a data subject to a controller to take action on their personal data is called a Data Subject Request or DSR.

 Similarly, the California Consumer Privacy Act (CCPA), provides privacy rights and obligations to California consumers, including rights similar to GDPR's Data Subject Rights, such as the right to delete, access, and receive (portability) their personal information.
 The CCPA also provides for certain disclosures, protections against discrimination when electing exercise rights, and "opt-out/ opt-in" requirements for certain data transfers classified as "sales".
 This document guides you to information on the completion of Data Subject Requests (DSRs) under the GDPR and CCPA using Microsoft products and services.